robincornett/genesis-accessible/README.MD

 * Bug fix for search action pointing to the wrong url (thanks Jackie D'Elia)
 * Added French and updated German language files by Alain Schlesser
-* Added CSS position:relative to .more-link for compatibility with themes using backstretch scripts (thanks Paul Oasten and Carrie Dils)
+* Added CSS position:relative to .more-link for compatibility with themes using backstretch scripts (thanks Paul Oaten and Carrie Dils)

 = 1.2.1 =